 Elevation gain: 1980 ft

 The country west of Paso Robles is a network of sweet, meandering roads with mostly vineyards for backdrop.
 This route is the best loop ride in the area, a charming, pretty, fairly easy ramble that includes the best 6 miles of road in all of Paso Robles, and as joyful a 6-mile stretch as any ride in Bestrides.
 But you must ride the loop in our direction—going the other way reduces the 6-mile stretch from magnificent to merely very good.

 Adelaida is a fairly major artery through the Paso wine country, so traffic is an issue.
 You’re going to meet a lot of cars if you ride during rush hour or on a weekend.
 I drove it at 9 am on a weekday and had to pull over frequently to let mobs of cars pass.
 Then I rode it at 11 am on a weekday and pretty much had the road to myself, seeing only the occasional farm or service vehicle.

 Park at the intersection of Nacimiento Lake Rd. and Adelaida Rd.—there’s a nice dirt pull-out.
 You immediately do all the real work on the route, a steady, easy-to-moderate 5-mile climb that gains 910 ft.
 Everything after this is rollers.
 The roadside scenery is a mix of nice oak woods, vineyards, and nice vistas of the valley to the north.
 Chimney Rock Rd. runs right through the middle of that valley, so you’re looking down at the second half of your route.
 I always like rides that let you see where you’ve been or where you’re going.
-Note the little lake in the center of the panorama (barely visible in the center of my photo if you click on it to enlarge)—you will ride right past it.
+Note the little lake in the center of the panorama (visible in the center of my photo if you click on it to enlarge)—you will ride right past it later.

 At 9 miles you overlap the Santa Rita/Cypress Mountain Road route briefly, from the intersection with Vineyard Dr. to the intersection with Klau Mine Rd., though you’re riding it in the opposite direction.